MicrosoftDocs/Advertising-docs/BingAds/reporting-service/searchcampaignchangehistoryreportrequest.md

 ---
-title: SearchCampaignChangeHistoryReportRequest Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: SearchCampaignChangeHistoryReportRequest Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a change history report request.
 ---
-# SearchCampaignChangeHistoryReportRequest Data Object
+# SearchCampaignChangeHistoryReportRequest Data Object - Reporting
 Defines a change history report request.
 Use this report to discover when changes to an account were made, as well as which user made the changes.

 You can request a record of changes made by user and date.
 For example, you can request a record of changes to campaign name, location target association, and keyword bid.
 You can request both the old value and new value in the report.